-In the ‘80s and early ‘90s, there weren’t many ways a kid could make a buck off selling his old video games other than by selling them at a garage sale.
+In the ‘80s and early ‘90s, there weren’t many ways a kid could make a buck off selling his old video games.
+Other than by selling them for pennies on the dollar at garage sale.
 But with the online revolution in full swing, the second-hand video game market has exploded into an industry that generates around $1.7 billion annually.

 Think like a professional